 - Don’t phrase statements as questions. – When you ask a question, you are inherently saying that you are missing information or want approval, which makes you sound vulnerable.
-Instead, project your statements with confidence by maintaining an even tone while speaking and do not let your voice get higher towards the end of a sentence.
+Instead, project your statements with confidence by maintaining an even tone while speaking, and do not let your voice get higher toward the end of a sentence.

 - Speak with greater inflection. – Put more power in your voice by emphasizing certain words to make a point.
 Inflection will also make you sound more passionate about your speech topic.